sboday/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 =========================================

 Mako executes any default filter before it executes filters that are added inside an expression.
-One such default filter is the ``unicode`` filter, which is used to decode to UTF-8, but only if the Python object is not already in unicode.
+One such default filter is the ``decode.utf8`` filter, which is used to decode to UTF-8, but only if the Python object is not already unicode.

 Take the following example Mako expression.